-Group management of BE Group have during 2020 consisted of the President and CEO, the CFO, the Manging Director for Finland and the Managing Director for Sweden.
+Group management of BE Group have during 2021 consisted of the President and CEO, the CFO, the Managing Director for Finland and the Managing Director for Sweden.
 The President leads operations within the parameters set by the Board of Directors.
 BE Group's Group management meets continuously under the leadership of the President in order to follow-up the operations and discuss Group-wide issues and also to formulate proposals for a strategic plan, business plan and investment documentation that the President thereafter presents to the Board of Directors for a decision.
-A more detailed presentation of Group management is provided in the Annual Report.
+Please refer to the Company Report and www.begroup.com for a more detailed presentation of Group management.